USSB Home Page Ocean Tugs Page

 Tug Mary A. Bickel (Design 1055)

-Steam tug Mary A. Bickel, originally named Quero, was delivered without machinery and was completed as designed circa 1925 by her first owner, Charles F. Bickel of New York.
+Steam tug Mary A. Bickel, originally named Quero (Design 1055, EFC Hull 1234), was cancelled, delivered without machinery, and completed as designed circa 1925 by her first owner, Charles F. Bickel of New York.
 She is shown here operating in the Engineer Corps' Norfolk District on 18 April 1931 when owned by the Standard Dredging Co. of New Jersey.
 (U.S. Army Corps of Engineers Digital Library, usace.contentdm.oclc.org/digital/collection/ p15141coll5/id/8113/rec/1) (Click photo to enlarge)

 This was the first of only five Design 1055 tugs that were completed as intended for the Shipping Board.
 She appears to be at a maintenance pier with sheer legs at its end and a Scotch boiler on it behind the tug's mainmast.
 Fame retained her name thoughout her long career, which ended in 1948.